Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 🗺️ Distance from Cincinnati: 55 to 70 minutes | 📍 Google Maps | Boonshoft Museum of Discovery Website

-This is an amazing museum that has been amassing its collection since 1893.
+The Boonshoft Museum of Discovery is an amazing family-friendly museum in Dayton, Ohio.
+The Boonshoft Museum has been amassing its collection since 1893.
 There are about 1.8 million artifacts on display.
 These include fossils, Native American relics, and Dayton meteorite fragments, among many others.
-Many exhibits are interactive, and some are dedicated to children.
+Many exhibits are interactive and dedicated to children.

 👉 Pro Tip: If you have time, check out the Dayton Art Institute while you’re in town!
 Here, you’ll see art from all over the world, some dating back 5,000 years.